Planeshifter/node-MetaMap/README.md

 The following pre-requisites have to be fulfilled before it is possible to use the package:
 - The package requires a running installation of JAVA version 1.6.0
 - The `$JAVA_HOME` environment variable has to be specified correctly
-- The `config.json` file has to include the username, email address and password of the UMLS account used to perform the MetaMap Web API queries
+- The `config.json` file should include the username, email address and password of the UMLS account used to perform the MetaMap Web API queries.
+If not specified, it is possible to assign the correct values at run-time.

-The package itslf can be conveniently installed via npm:
+The package itself can be conveniently installed via npm:

 ```
 npm install MetaMap